Your hypothalamus is the maestro of your entire symphony of hormones, neurotransmitters, and immune factors.

 Your hypothalamus controls nearly every one of your vital body systems.
-Including your immune system, your reproductive system, your appetite, weight and metabolism, your temperature and sleep cycles, your stress response, your moods, and your memory.
+Those include your immune system, your reproductive system, your appetite, weight and metabolism, and your temperature.
+As well as your sleep cycles, your stress response, your moods, and your memory.

 If you follow these three easy Hypothalamus Healing tips, then you’ll be able to balance your hormones naturally.

 #1: Improve Communication